carbon-language/carbon-lang/proposals/scripts/template.md

 TODOs indicate where content should be updated for a proposal.
 See [Carbon Governance and Evolution](/docs/project/evolution.md) for more details.

+## Abstract

+TODO: Describe, in a succinct paragraph, the gist of this document.
+This paragraph should be reproduced verbatim in the PR summary.

 ## Problem